 The demolition and new construction will be phased.
 The first construction phase completed by the Developer is "Parcel Q", the development of an existing vacant lot into 55 new rental units directly across the street from the Sunnydale and Velasco which started construction in February 2018 and was completed in October 2019.
 The next phase started construction in December 2019 on the Sunnydale and Velasco site and consists of 167 new rental units and associated infrastructure.
 This phase has an award of Housing Choice Voucher/Section 8 and RAD subsidies, existing households have been relocated, the existing units and infrastructure have been demolished, and new infrastructure and housing construction were completed in Fall 2021.
 Lease up of Block 6 was completed in Spring 2022.
 The next phase of 170 units is Blocks 3A and 3B with neighborhood retail and amenity spaces and associated infrastructure.
-Demolition started in Summer 2021 and is completed, and new construction of infrastructure started in Spring 2022 and will be complete in winter 2024.
-Block 3B started construction in March 2023 and Block 3A started in June 2023.
-The construction of a new 30,000 Sq. ft. community center and associated outdoor space at Block 1 began in 2023 and is estimated to be completed in September 2024.
-Predevelopment activity for Phases 1B, 1C, and 3C (collectively Phase 3) started spring 2021 and will eventually contain two new open spaces and two new affordable housing developments at Blocks 7 and 9 totaling approximately 169 units.
-Demolition and abatement for Phase 3 will be complete in spring 2024 and then infrastructure work will start.
+Demolition started in Summer 2021 and is completed, and new construction of infrastructure started in Spring 2022 and was completed in 2024.
+Block 3B started construction in March 2023, finished construction in early 2025 and will lease up by fall 2025.
+Block 3A started construction in June 2023, finished construction in early 2025 and will lease up by summer 2025.
+The construction of a new 30,000 Sq. ft. community center and associated outdoor space at Block 1 began in 2023 and was completed in September 2024.
+Predevelopment activity for Phases 1B, 1C, and 3C (collectively Phase 3) started spring 2021 and will eventually contain two new open spaces and two new affordable housing developments at Blocks 7 and 9 totaling approximately 184 units.
+Blocks 7 and 9 will start construction in May 2025 and are planned to be completed in spring 2027.
+Demolition and abatement for Phase 3 was completed in spring 2024 and infrastructure work started in fall 2024.
 Subsequent phases would proceed when replacement units are completed and if subsidies are available and awarded.
 The overall development will be completed in 12-15 years.